Log in to Gingerbread

 What the court considers

-• The child’s wishes and feelings (taking into consideration their age and understanding)
+• The child’s wishes and feelings, taking into account their age and level of understanding

-• The likely effect on the child of any changes
+• The potential impact on the child of any changes

-• The child’s age, sex, background and anything else the court thinks is relevant
+• The child’s age, sex, background, and any other relevant factors

 • The risk of harm to the child

-• How capable each of the parents (or other relevant person) is of meeting the child’s needs
+• The ability of each parent (or other relevant person) to meet the child’s needs

 • The powers available to the court

-If you’re thinking about applying for a court order or your child’s other parent has applied for one, you might want to get legal advice.
-If you can’t afford to pay for this, see if you qualify for legal aid.
-There are also places who give free legal advice like Child Law Advice and Rights of Women.
+If you’re thinking about applying for a court order or if your child’s other parent has applied for one, it’s a good idea to seek legal advice.
+If you can’t afford it, check if you’re eligible for legal aid.
+You can also find free legal advice through organizations like Child Law Advice and Rights of Women.

 New Report